Vansh-Baghel/JS_Things/JS_notes.md

 ## Working with strings

-- `slice` method is very usefull in strings. `slice(startValue , endValue)` .
+- `slice` method is used to extract the value certain value from an array and can also slice elements(means any words or numbers). `slice(startValue , endValue)` .
 - _-1_ in slice refers to the last value & in `indexOf` it refers to the value which is not present.
 NOTE :- indexOf is case sensitive method.
 - `trim` is used to remove the blank spaces.
 - `replace` & `replaceAll` is used to replace first value or all values respectively . `replace(oldVal , newVal)`
 - `includes` , `startsWith` & `endsWith` all return a boolean value .
 - `split` is used to split strings into arrays.
 - `join` is used to join array values into a string.
-- `padStart` & `padEnd` is used to add any values prior or after certain value , string's length will be the one which we will specify and if its less then it'll add any char which we will pass.
-Good example is to replace values like in pincode by \*.
+- `padStart` & `padEnd` is used to add any values prior or after certain value & it wont change the original array.
 - `repeat` method is used to repeat

+## Takeaway from exercise

+- The thing I learnt is that we must create a _for_ loop to **split()** the array elements into two words.

 # Deep into functions